2017 Nepalese general election: Major losses

 These losses were mainly the result of formation of left alliance between CPN(UML) and CPN(Maoist Centre) which led to set back of Democratic alliance in the hill region.
 Similarly, FSF-N and RJP-N formed a pro-Madhesh alliance which led to its set back in Province no 2 which had remained fertile and for Congress in last decades ever since 1940s.
 The communist alliance later formed Nepal Communist Party while the Madhesh alliance changed to People's Socialist Party, Nepal.
-Both of these parties faced spit in 2021 as before due to difference in vision and ideologies.

 Still, these alliances resulted in the loss of the Nepali Congress which obtained highest number of votes in FPTP, gaining nearly 36% votes cast.

 In spite of this, the result went against Nepali Congress and they could not win any more than 23 seats, making it the third largest party per FPTP results.
-As such, many sitting ministers had to lose their seats.
+As such, many sitting ministers lost their seats.

-Surprisingly, Bam Dev Gautam and Narayan Kaji Shrestha lost their elections even though the Communist alliance nearly obtained a majority.
+Bam Dev Gautam and Narayan Kaji Shrestha lost their elections even though the Communist alliance nearly obtained a majority.